srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     private readonly static string s_deviceConnectionString = "<your device connection string>";
     ```

-1. Replace `<your device connection string>` with the CheeseCaveID device connection string that you save earlier in this lab.
+1. Replace `<your device connection string>` with the sensor-th-0055 device connection string that you save earlier in this lab.

     You should have saved the output generated by the lab15-setup.azcli setup script during Exercise 1.